wearetriple/dotnet-defaults/CodingGuidelines.md

 We thorougly appreciate it when business logic is well covered by a test suite.
 This helps with extending functionality, refactoring existing code, and general readability.
 In order to promote productivity, we *should* use the [NUnit](https://nunit.org/) testing framework, in combination with the mocking framework [Moq](https://github.com/Moq) by default.

+When writing Tests, you must structure the test files in such a wat that it mirrors the class under test.
+For example, when you are writing a test for 'Triple.Common.Services.TripleCoin.CoinService.cs', then the tests should be filed under 'Triple.Common.Tests.Services.TripleCoin.CoinServiceTests.cs'.
+This improves project navigation.

 ### Further reading resources

 * [Clean Code series](https://www.pearson.com/us/higher-education/series/Robert-C-Martin-Series/348084.html) by Robert C. Martin